taesoosong/taesoosong.github.io/_pages/research.md

 ---

-## Land Use and Housing Policy Residential Mobility
+## Land Use and Housing Policy Impacts on Residential Mobility

 I study how **policy contexts impact residential mobility and broader geographies of opportunity and segregation**, particularly in high-cost metropolitan areas.
 My research leverages **novel big data sources and quantitative, geospatial methods** to study these dynamics, informing theory and policy.